How Often Should you Change your Mattress?

 Mattresses are known to accumulate dust, dust mites, and other allergens that are harmful to your health.
 Your mattress will always show you signs when it’s time for a change.
 These signs include:

-• When you wake up feeling stiff and sore, you will need to replace your mattress since its no longer supporting your body the way it should
+• When you wake up feeling stiff and sore, you will need to replace your mattress since it no longer supports your body the way it should

 • Worsened asthma or allergies due to dust in your mattress